graphql/foundation.graphql.org/content/annual-report-2019.md

 title: GraphQL Annual Report 2019
 ---

-## WELCOME

-Welcome to the [2019 GraphQL Foundation annual report]().
+The GraphQL Foundation is a neutral foundation founded by global technology and application development companies.
+The GraphQL Foundation encourages contributions, stewardship, and a shared investment from a broad group in vendor-neutral events, documentation, tools, and support for GraphQL.

+The GraphQL Foundation was formed in March 2019 and has now completed one full year of operation.
+We are pleased to present this annual report detailing the many things we have accomplished in support of this fast growing and broadly adopted platform.

 Comments and feedback are welcome at [info@graphql.org](mailto:info@graphql.org).

-“The growth behind the technology and the community supporting GraphQL has been incredible.
-The GraphQL Foundation has played a critical role in helping to make GraphQL a neutral industry standard and enabling widespread adoption by encouraging contributions, and creating shared tools, and resources.”
+> "The growth behind the technology and the community supporting GraphQL has been incredible.
+The GraphQL Foundation has played a critical role in helping to make GraphQL a neutral industry standard and enabling widespread adoption by encouraging contributions, and creating shared tools, and resources.""
+>

-_– Lee Byron, Executive Director, GraphQL Foundation, and GraphQL Co-Creator_
+> – _**Lee Byron**, Executive Director, GraphQL Foundation, and GraphQL Co-Creator_

-## A BUSY YEAR FOR GRAPHQL
+{{< linked-h2 "A BUSY YEAR FOR GRAPHQL" toc >}}

 * [Who we are](#who-we-are)
 * [Cultivating Projects](#cultivating-projects)